nilearn/nilearn/doc/decoding/decoding_intro.rst

 large number of voxels and not all are useful for face vs cat prediction.
 We thus add a `feature selection
 <http://scikit-learn.org/stable/modules/feature_selection.html>`_
 procedure.
-The idea is to select the ``k``% voxels most correlated to the task through a simple F-score based feature selection (a.k.a.
+The idea is to select the ``k`` voxels most correlated to the task through a simple F-score based feature selection (a.k.a.
 `Anova <https://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test>`_)